Alx424/Alx424/README.md

 Hi, I’m @Alx424.
 I'm a high school student.
-I'm interested in becoming a pentester.
+I'm into robotics and am part of a team in the FIRST Robotics Challenge.
-I know how to code in Javascript, HTML, CSS, and Python.
+I know how to code in Java, Javascript, HTML, CSS, and Python.
 I play the piano and cello and love listening to music.